latent-to/developer-docs/docs/sdk/migration-guide.md

 ---
-title: "Bittensor 10.0 Migration Guide"
+title: "Bittensor SDK v10.0 Migration Guide"
 ---

-# Bittensor 10.0 Migration Guide
+# Bittensor SDK v10.0 Migration Guide

 This page documents breaking changes and new features for the Bittensor Python SDK `v10.0`.
 This is a major release with significant refactoring, standardization, and new functionality.